NUMBART/Face-Emotion-Recognition-System/README.md

 # Face-Emotion-Recognition-System
 Try out my facial emotion recognition system.
-All you need is a google account and a few of your memories through ups and downs(for now I am using images).
+All you need is a google account and a few of your memories through ups and downs(for now I am using images). or you can check some of the predictions made by the classifier